 The Acorn Grant Program is aimed at helping families who may not qualify for need-based scholarships meet the cost of tuition.
 This program is designed to recognize the investment of parents and student potential.

-Parents are encouraged to complete the simple one-page form and return it to our Admissions Office.
+Parents are encouraged to contact admissions to receive a simple one-page form to apply.

 We are dedicated to helping our families navigate the process for scholarships or apply for grants.
-Please contact Ivone Foisy at (585) 442-1770
+Please contact admissions at (585) 442-1770

 Need-Based Scholarship Program